-7.1.1 Turning on the engine
+7.1.2 Turning on the engine

-- If possible, start the machine outdoors. - Never run the engine in an enclosed space without sufficient ventilation. - Only start the engine when you are seated and bystanders are at a safe distance. - 1.
-Take place on the seat and fasten the seat belt. - Put the ignition key in the ignition.
-(See Driver's compartment on page 19).
-INFO: Do not use the foot pedal while starting the engine.
-The display is switched on. - 3.
-Put the parking brake in the ON position. - 4.
+- If possible, start the machine outdoors. - Never run the engine in an enclosed space without sufficient ventilation. - Only start the engine when you are seated and bystanders are at a safe distance.

+- 1. Take place on the seat and fasten the seat belt. - 2.
+Put the ignition key in the ignition.
+(See Driver's compartment on page 20).
+INFO: Do not use the foot pedal while starting the engine. - 3.
+Apply the parking brake. - 4.
 Put the mowing switch in the NEUTRAL position. - 5.
-Turn the ignition key until the engine starts. - 6.
+Place the hand throttle in IDLE position. - 6.
+Turn the ignition key until the engine starts.
+INFO: - The starter motor may be damaged if it is used for more than 15 seconds.
+If the engine does not start, wait 30 seconds before trying again. - In the event of a cold start (< 5° C), allow the engine and hydraulic installation to idle in low revolutions the first minutes. - 7.
 Release the ignition key.